itsjw/laravel-api-recipes/README.md

 **Recipes** is an app where amateur chefs can show what food they can make for people to order (think Uber for cooking).
 People can leave reviews for a specific recipe made by a a specific chef.
-Chefs can pick recipes they are able to make(well) from a list of recipes; these will be called entrées.
+Chefs can register recipes they are able to make (well) from a list of recipes; these will be called entrées.

 In order to run locally: